BurraAbhishek/Python-Hand-Cricket/README.md

 # Python-Hand-Cricket
 Play hand cricket against a bot for free on Python!
+More information about the gameplay is available in "Hand Cricket Python App Documentation.pdf" which you can read just by clicking on it!

 ## Getting Started:
 ### Rules of the game: